foliant-docs/docs/src/tutorials/preprocessor/generator.md

         return choice(consonants) # [6]
 ```

-1. Get a random float number with [`random`](https://docs.python.org/3/library/random.html#random.random) function.
+1. Get a random float number from the [`random`](https://docs.python.org/3/library/random.html#random.random) function.
-2. Since `random` returns random floats from 0.0 to 1.0, there's about 10% chance of getting a float which is larger than 0.9.
+2. Since `random` returns a float from 0.0 to 1.0, there's about a 10% chance of getting a float that is larger than 0.9.
-3. In this case we will randomly pick one of the rare letters: q, w, x or z with [`choice`](https://docs.python.org/3/library/random.html#random.choice) function.
+3. In this case, we will randomly pick one of the rare letters: q, w, x, or z with the [`choice`](https://docs.python.org/3/library/random.html#random.choice) function.
 4. The chance of getting a float between 0.25 and 0.9 is about 65%.
-5. In this case we will return a vowel.
+5. In this case, we will return a vowel.
-6. Finally, with a chance of about 25% we will be returning one of the remaining consonants.
+6. Finally, with a chance of about 25%, we will be returning one of the remaining consonants.

 Let's put it all together and test our `gen_word` function